 callback — URL modifier callback.
 Called with url argument, and must return resolvedURL.

 If provided, the callback will be passed each resource URL before a request is sent.
 The callback may return the original URL, or a new URL to override loading behavior.
-This behavior can be used to load assets from .ZIP files, drag-and-drop APIs, and Data URIs.
+This behavior can be used to load assets from .ZIP files, drag-and-drop APIs, and Data URLs.

 The following methods are designed to be called internally by loaders.
 You shouldn't call them directly.